 means the Services indicated on the Order Form, consisting of any one of or any combination of monitoring or access to information subscription services, including but not limited to:

-(a) Dods People UK, Civil Service People UK, Politics Home, UK, French and German Dods Monitoring, reports, hotline research, stakeholder bulletins, email alerts, briefings, agendas and/or newsletters (together “Dods Monitoring Services”); and
+(a) Dods People UK, Civil Service People UK, Politics Home, UK, French and German Dods Monitoring, reports, hotline research, stakeholder bulletins, email alerts, briefings, agendas and/or newsletters (together “Dods Monitoring Services”);

-(b) Dods People EU , EU Monitoring, reports, hotline research, stakeholder bulletins, email alerts, briefings, agendas and/or newsletters (together “Dods EU Monitoring Services”);
+(b) Dods People EU , EU Monitoring, reports, hotline research, stakeholder bulletins, email alerts, briefings, agendas and/or newsletters (together “Dods EU Monitoring Services”); and,

 means the duration of the provision of the Services, for the duration indicated in the Order Form (“Initial Term”) or as extended pursuant to Clause 11;